sublime247/invoisChain-Contract/README.md

    - Recording customer details and associating them with invoice transactions
    - Secure fund transfers from buyer to seller once an invoice is paid
    - Invoice creation: Sellers can create invoices for buyers, detailing goods, the total amount, and other information
-   - Payment in cryptocurrency: Buyers can pay invoices in LISK
+   - Payment in cryptocurrency: Buyers can pay invoices in (ARBITRUM)
    - Payment in Ether: Buyers also have the option to pay in ETH directly
    - Customer registration: The system allows customer registration to link customer details with invoice transactions